-Abigail Jackson is an MPhil/PhD candidate as part of the Transtechnology Research Group at Plymouth University, and has received AHRC funding via the The 3D3 Centre for Doctoral Training.
-With an Undergraduate Dance Theatre Degree in Dance Theatre, and a Masters of Research dance both being achieved at Plymouth University her current research has developed into a multidisciplinary project and she is working as a Senior Research Associate within The University of Bristol’s School of Psychological Science.
+Abigail Jackson completed her PhD as part of the Transtechnology Research Group at Plymouth University, after receiving AHRC funding via the The 3D3 Centre for Doctoral Training.
+Previously Abigail completed an Undergraduate Dance Theatre Degree in Dance Theatre, and a Masters of Research dance both being achieved at Plymouth University.
+Her current research has developed into a multidisciplinary project and she is working as a Senior Research Associate within The University of Bristol’s School of Psychological Science.

 Alongside the PhD, Abigail undertook a Post Graduate Certificate in Autism – focusing on children – as a distance-learning course delivered by Birmingham University.
 This was done so to develop a deeper understanding of the diagnosis from the field of Social Sciences, as well as the Arts.
 In the latter stages of the PhD she completed a PGCert Therapeutic Play Skills with Lees Beckett University, which enhance her knowledge of play, childhood development, and therapeutic approaches used within education, and is a qualified Therapeutic Play Practitioner.
 She has historically worked as a movement and dance practitioner in the South West and was based in Plymouth for 10 years.
 Throughout her academic career she has also sought training in Somatic Movement Practices through, the School of Experiential Learning (SOEL), East-West Shin Somatics and Embody-Move.